Bombe/obs-dj-overlay/README.md

 and it will be ignored if both `artist` and `track` are empty.
 * `show.title` and `show.subtitle` can be set to include a large display for the show’s title.
+* `message`: A message that will be enlarged and centered.
 * `nextShow`: An announcement for the next show (optional).
 * `twitchUserName`: A [Twitch](https://twitch.tv/) user name to get the viewer count for (optional).